CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.3 Sensitization and Training.md

 ** Number of rule violations **

-Another way of assessing whether a measure was successful is to count the number of rule violations before and after the awareness-raising measures.
+Another way of assessing whether a measure has been successful is to count the number of rule violations before and after the awareness-raising measures.
 In addition, responsible persons can place consciously and controlled security gaps and observe how coworkers handle it.
 For example:

 * Unauthorized persons traveling around the institution unaccompanied
 * USB sticks that are located at different locations in the institution